LorneWhiteway/glimpse_project/README.md

 ## File names

-1. At run time the user specifies an ini file.
-All intermediate and output files are created in the same directory as the ini file (so it makes sense to give this directory a name reflecting its purpose).
+1. At run time the user specifies a directory that will contain all input, intermediate and output files (so it makes sense to give this directory a name reflecting its purpose).
-2. The ini file can have any name (but glimpse.ini is traditional).
+2. The ini file must be called `control.ini`.
 3. Cutout catalogues will have names `{id}.cat.fits` where `{id}` is the id of the cutout (= healpix id of central point).
 4. Output files from glimpse will have names `{id}.glimpse.out.fits`.
 5. Final output value and weight files will be called `glimpse.merged.values.dat` and `glimpse.merged.weights.dat` respectively.